cakephp/docs/en/appendices/4-0-migration-guide.rst

 * PostgreSQL schema now map columns that support time zones to the new abstract time zone types.
-Specifying (0) precision does not change the type mapping like it does with regular frectional types above.
+Specifying (0) precision does not change the type mapping like it does with regular fractional types above.

   * **PostgreSQL**